C String Extraction: Standard, Custom & Multibyte Guide

 int main() {

-char str[5] = {'H', 'e', 'l', 'l', 'o'}; not include null character
+char str[5] = {'H', 'e', 'l', 'l', 'o'}; // Does not include the null terminator

-", str); // May cause unexpected behavior
+printf("%s ", str); // May cause unexpected behavior

 return 0;